Aquarium

 The basic equipment for saltwater is the same as for freshwater with a few extras:

--You will need good filtration, be it a hang on power filter, a canister filter or a wet-dry system.
-You will also need a protein skimmer to remove organic waste.
+You will need good filtration, be it a hang-on power filter, a canister filter, or a wet-dry system.
+You may also want a protein skimmer to remove organic waste.
 Check with one of our knowledgeable staff members, as these types vary with the size of aquarium desired.

--Substrate should be crushed coral or any coralline type gravel.
-This helps maintain a proper pH of 8.3, and provides a good base for rock.
+The substrate should be crushed coral or any live sand or gravel.
+This helps maintain a proper pH of 8 - 8.4 and provides a good base for rock.

--Salt mixes are available in several brand names.
-Mix your saltwater directly in the aquarium when first setting up.
-Follow the mixing directions on the package and check the salinity with a hydrometer.
-Salinity (or specific gravity) should be between 1.020 to 1.024 for fish-only system and between 1.022 to 1.026 for reef tanks.
+Salt mixes are available in several brand names.
+There are different salts for fish only and reef tanks.
+You can mix your saltwater directly in the aquarium when first setting up.
+Salt should be mixed into Reverse Osmosis (RO) or distilled water.
+RO water is available for purchase, or you can purchase a RO filtration unit to filter your own.
+Follow the mixing directions on the package and check the salinity with a hydrometer or refractometer.
+Salinity (or specific gravity) should be between 1.020 and 1.026 for fish-only systems, and between 1.025 and 1.026 for reef tanks.

--A heater is required, set your temperature between 75 and 82 degrees.
+A heater is required to keep temperatures between 75 and 82 degrees.

--Be sure you have test kits on hand to monitor your water chemistry.
-Test the water in your new aquarium at least twice a week for pH, Ammonia, Nitrite and Nitrate.
+Be sure you have test kits on hand to monitor your water chemistry.
+Test the water in your new aquarium at least twice a week for pH, Ammonia, Nitrite, and Nitrate.
+Using a liquid test kit will get you the most accurate results.

--Lighting is another requirement, but how much you will need varies.
-An aquarium with only fish requires no special lighting, but if you are interested in keeping living corals it is necessary to provide bright lighting for the corals to thrive.
+Lighting is another requirement, but how much you will need varies.
+An aquarium with only fish requires no special lighting, but if you are interested in keeping living corals it is necessary to provide a quality, bright reef light for the corals to thrive.

 Recommended Products: